SCSchmidt/percopackage/README.md

 be compared via maps (mapClusters-function) and graphs (plotClustFreq-function).

-Two archaeological case studies using this algorithm and software package are to be published by Maddison & Schmidt 2020.
+Two archaeological case studies using this algorithm and software package have been published by the authors: Maddison, M. S., & Schmidt, S. C. (2020).
+Percolation Analysis – Archaeological Applications at Widely Different Spatial Scales.
+Journal of Computer Applications in Archaeology, 3(1), 269–287. https://doi.org/10.5334/jcaa.54.

 ## Percolation Analysis via the R package “percopackage” – Workflow and Descriptions